Cabin floor storage and battery-boxes.

 Larger batteries can be used.

-Storage is suitable for heaver seldom-used items.
+Storage is suitable for heavier, seldom-used items.

 Additional storage or usable space where batteries were.